-Users with impaired vision are likely to face problems with text not scaling properly and with contrast requirements not being met.
+Users with impaired vision are likely to face major problems because the text does not support Dynamic Type, but also because the contrast requirements are not met.

 Users who rely on an external keyboard will most likely encounter issues, mainly because some functions cannot be focused on and activated with an external keyboard.